pymc-devs/pymc/docs/source/intro.rst

         # Plot two parameters
         traceplot(trace, varnames=['alpha', 'beta'])

-This example will generate 1000 posterior samples on each of two cores, preceded by 500 tuning samples (the default number).
+This example will generate 1000 posterior samples on each of two cores using the NUTS algorithm, preceded by 500 tuning samples (the default number).
+The sampler is also initialized using variational inference.

 ::